github/docs/content/actions/using-github-hosted-runners/using-larger-runners/about-larger-runners.md

 ## Autoscaling {% data variables.actions.hosted_runners %}

-{% note %}
+> [!NOTE]

-**Note:** Autoscaling is only available for {% data variables.actions.hosted_runners %} with Linux or Windows operating systems.
+> Autoscaling is only available for {% data variables.actions.hosted_runners %} with Linux or Windows operating systems.

-{% endnote %}

 {% data variables.actions.hosted_runner_caps %}s can automatically scale to suit your needs.
 You can provision machines to run a specified maximum number of jobs when jobs are submitted for processing.
 Each machine only handles one job at a time, so these settings effectively determine the number of jobs that can be run concurrently.

 You can configure the maximum job concurrency, which allows you to control your costs by setting the maximum parallel number of jobs that can be run using this set.
 A higher value here can help avoid workflows being blocked due to parallelism.
 For more information on how to set limits, see "[AUTOTITLE](/actions/using-github-hosted-runners/managing-larger-runners#configuring-autoscaling-for-larger-runners)".
 For more information on the maximum auto-scaling limits for {% data variables.product.company_short %}-hosted runners, see "[AUTOTITLE](/actions/learn-github-actions/usage-limits-billing-and-administration#usage-limits)."

+## Assigning static IP addresses to {% data variables.actions.hosted_runners %}

+You can assign static IP addresses only to {% data variables.actions.hosted_runners %} that use Linux or Windows operating systems.

+Static IP addresses assigned are all usable and are not in CIDR notation.

+{% data reusables.actions.static-ip-limitation-vnet %} For more information about private networking for {% data variables.product.company_short %}-hosted runners, see "[AUTOTITLE](/admin/configuration/configuring-private-networking-for-hosted-compute-products/about-azure-private-networking-for-github-hosted-runners-in-your-enterprise)."

 ## Networking for {% data variables.actions.hosted_runners %}

-{% note %}

-**Notes:**
-* Assigning static IP addresses to runners is only available for {% data variables.actions.hosted_runners %} with Linux or Windows operating systems.
-* {% data reusables.actions.static-ip-limitation-vnet %} For more information about private networking for {% data variables.product.company_short %}-hosted runners, see "[AUTOTITLE](/admin/configuration/configuring-private-networking-for-hosted-compute-products/about-azure-private-networking-for-github-hosted-runners-in-your-enterprise)."

-{% endnote %}

 By default, {% data variables.actions.hosted_runners %} receive a dynamic IP address that changes for each job run.
 Optionally, {% data variables.product.prodname_ghe_cloud %} customers can configure their {% data variables.actions.hosted_runners %} to receive static IP addresses from {% data variables.product.prodname_dotcom %}'s IP address pool.
 For more information, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/about-githubs-ip-addresses)."